 - For details of eligibility conditions to take the CCM exam, please click here.

-- For details of CCM exam procedures, sample questions and a sample case study, please click here.
+- For details of CCM exam procedures, please click here.

 - To apply to sit the CCM exam please click here.

 - For a listing of current Certified Club Managers click here

 Certified Club Manager: The first step is to check the eligibility criteria and if a club manager feels that they either fulfill these criteria, or will do so in the next year or so, and they would like to register to sit the CCM exam, you should complete the registration form and submit this to the CMAE Education Office.
 Initially, there is a non-refundable registration fee of £75.00 / *€94.97 to be submitted at the time of registration.

 PLEASE NOTE: As the verification process may take several months, the deadline for submitting a CCM Registration Form is four months prior to the exam date.